alepape/iwscan/README.md

 ![iwscan grafana](https://user-images.githubusercontent.com/2038195/236711840-6d818868-b787-4f71-935d-475c5d25bb57.png)

+- it can be used to detect polluting wifi networks from the outside or selecting the right channels for your APs

 # Notes

 - For now, a few things are hard coded but should suit most RPi setup where the SBC has its main connection to the network via ethernet, leaving the Wifi module free to be used for scanning